aquarial/urbit-lfs-filehosting/data/provider.md

 ### How to install

-Similar to [the client instructions](./client.md), but run `|start %lfs-provider` at the end.
+Use software distribution to install `%lfs-client` app.
+If you want to build from source, [leave a comment to let me know](https://github.com/aquarial/urbit-lfs-filehosting/issues/1).
+Otherwise follow the instructions below

 ### How to setup fileserver

 First need to setup the rust HTTP fileserver.
 You will need to install [rustup](https://rustup.rs/) rust manager.
 There is no dockerfile yet.

-The steps to run it look like
+The steps to run are

 ```bash
 cd ./urbit-lfs/fileserver/